mikeboyle/student-app-backend/README.md

     - x listen on a port
     - x listen on a port determined by an envvar

-2. Create a /students route
+2. Create a GET /students route
+    - x grab the hard-coded data from the demo prompt API and create a json file
+    - x create the GET /students route handler
+    - x add try/catch to handle errors

-3. Create a /students/:id route
+3. Create a GET /students/:id route
+    - x create the GET /students/:id route handler
+    - x handle students not found
+    - x try catch

+NOT TODAY: Refactor into controllers

 ## Questions to answer
 ### Creating a server